sigurdskatvedt/projet-programmation-web/README.md

 place of Italy in Paris, which will give the code 1861 to be filled and that corresponds to the unification of Italy.
 - Then there's gonna be an easy French restaurant in the "Marais" with no required object nor code.
 - Other restaurants will come, but that list is the very minimum for our game to be accepted.
+- To get the score, the idea is to have a decreasing score with time that is reinitialized every time the player gets an object in his inventory.
+As every player will eventually have the same amount of objects, their score will only depend on their speed to complete the game.